Anthropologist & Archeologist

 The average pay for anthropologists and archaeologists in the United States ranges from $39,460 to $97,950 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of anthropologists and archeologists is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of anthropologists and archeologists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.